Callaway Big Bertha B21 Driver Review

 How Big Bertha Clubs Changed Golf Equipment Forever

 Big Bertha Clubs are one of the most well-known products in the golf equipment world.
 The name actually comes from a piece of German military equipment (a canon) called the Big Bertha Howitzer.
 The Big Bertha Driver was originally released in 1991.

 The Mavrik series has three drivers in the line - Mavrik, Maverick Sub Zero and Mavrik MAX.
 The Big Bertha Line has only one model for men (B21) and another version for women (REVA.)
-The Mavrik’s main feature is that it's a forgiving driver with a larger sweet spot.
+The Mavrik’s main feature is that it's a forgiving driver with a large sweet spot.
 In contrast, the Big Bertha is marketed towards golfers who tend to slice the ball.
-Read our full GolfLink review of the Callaway Mavrik Driver.

 Is the Big Bertha B21 or MAVRIK MAX More Forgiving?

 One of the best-known features of Callaway drivers is their forgiveness.
 As Callaway has increased the use of Artificial Intelligence (A.I.) and machine learning, their drivers have only become more forgiving - especially in the last couple of years.
 Out of the Epic Flash, Mavrik and Big Bertha, here is where each driver stands.
 The Epic Flash is the least forgiving of the bunch and the Mavrik MAX is the most.

 |Big Bertha B21|